Randil2003/SWIC/README.md

-# SWIC
+what do you think about skin whitening products
-Skin whitening products
+Any experience you had before